Illiterate DALL-E Learns to Compose

 \subsection{Visual Concept Library}

-The above model extracts a set of concepts or slots belonging to a particular image whereas an intelligent agent would build a \textit{library of reusable concepts} from diverse experience.
+The above model enables extracting a set of concepts or slots from a particular image whereas an intelligent agent would build a \textit{library of reusable concepts} from diverse experience such as a stream of images.
 In \dalle, a vocabulary of word embeddings plays the role of this library and provides reusable concepts.
 Similarly, to build a library of visual concepts from the dataset, we use the following simple approach based on $K$-means clustering to construct a library of reusable visual concepts.
-To do this, (i) collect $N$ slots $\cS_i = \{\bs^i_1,\dots,\bs^i_N\}$ and their attention maps $\cA_i = \{A^i_1,\dots,A^i_N\}$ from each image $i$ in the training dataset. (ii) Run $K$-means clustering on $\smash{\cS = \bigcup_i \cS_i}$ with cosine similarity between slots as a distance metric where $K$ is the number of total concepts in the library.
+To do this, we propose the following steps: (i) Collect $N$ slots $\cS_i = \{\bs^i_1,\dots,\bs^i_N\}$ and their attention maps $\cA_i = \{A^i_1,\dots,A^i_N\}$ from each image $i$ in the training dataset. (ii) Run $K$-means clustering on $\smash{\cS = \bigcup_i \cS_i}$ with cosine similarity between slots as a distance metric where $K$ is the number of total concepts in the library.
 If the object position is more important for building the concept library, cluster the slots using IOU between the attention maps as a similarity metric. (iii) Use each cluster as a concept and the slots assigned to the cluster as the instantiations of the concept. (iv) To compose an arbitrary image, choose the concepts from the library and randomly choose a slot for each concept and build a \textit{slot prompt} similar to a text prompt in \dalle. (v) Provide this prompt to the decoder to compose and generate the image.